Serbian Cyrillic alphabet: Early Cyrillic

 The earliest form of the Cyrillic script was known as ustav, a monumental script based on Greek uncial writing.
 It incorporated ligatures and additional letters adapted from the Glagolitic script to represent sounds not present in Greek.
 At this stage, there was no distinction between uppercase and lowercase letters.
 The literary language used was based on the Slavic dialect spoken in the region of Thessaloniki.

 Medieval Serbian Cyrillic

 Part of the Serbian medieval literary heritage includes important works such as the Miroslav Gospel, Vukan Gospels, St. Sava's Nomocanon, Dušan's Code, and the Munich Serbian Psalter, among others.
 The first printed book in Serbian was the Cetinje Octoechos, published in 1494.
-A notable feature of Serbian medieval writing, particularly associated with the Resava literary school, was the extensive use of diacritical signs and the use of the Djerv (Ꙉꙉ) to represent Serbian phonological reflexes of Proto-Slavic *tj and *dj — corresponding to the modern sounds [t͡ɕ], [d͡ʑ], [d͡ʒ], and [t͡ɕ].
+A notable feature of Serbian medieval writing, particularly associated with the Resava literary school, was the extensive use of diacritical signs and the use of the Djerv (Ꙉꙉ) to represent Serbian phonological reflexes of Proto-Slavic *tj and *dj — corresponding to the modern sounds [t͡ɕ], [d͡ʑ], and [d͡ʒ].
 Over time, these sounds were more systematically represented by the modern Serbian Cyrillic letters Dje (Ђђ) and Tshe (Ћћ).